Seraaron/agora/README.md

 ## Changelogs

-### Alpha (Version 0)
+### Alpha Versions

+#### 22 Dec 2021 (v0.4)
+- Added gambits list
+- Added cultures list
+- Added adventuring professions list
+- Finished gear and tags list (appart from vehicles, vessels, and animals)
+- Changed opposed tasks system: Now uses versus pools separated into offense and defense
+- Slight tweaks to spealties and conditions list
+- Added pilcrow sign to job description to indicate required tools
+- Added recovery times and treatment difficulties to different wounds
+- Improved checks vs tasks explanation article
+- Updated metadata and tags in almost all articles (again)
+- Minor changes to help, vinpcs, fact checks, and kismet rules based on alpha playtesting feedback

-#### 5 Dec 2021
+#### 5 Dec 2021 (v0.3.2)
-- Changes some tags and metadata in all articles
+- Updated metadata and tags on all articles
-- Emedded job sybsystems into their own articles
+- Embedded job subsystems into their own articles to make searching easier
+- A few weapons updates
-- Updated social discourse and martial combat based on playtesting and feedback:
+- Updated social and martial combat systems based on playtesting and feedback:
     - Presence calculation is slightly simplified
-  - Composure renamed to Disposition (and this name is also shared with martial combat now too, so Stamina is also renamed to Disposition)
+    - Composure renamed to Disposition (and this name is also shared with martial combat now too, so Stamina will also be renamed to  Disposition)
     - Add Health to Disposition roll, so you're less screwed if you don't have one of the two jobs.
-  - Momentum gains +1 at 5, and every 10 momentum thereafter (though the grid graphic hasn't been updated yet), and new momentum grid only goes up to 50.
+    - Momentum gains +1 at 5, and every 10 momentum thereafter (though the grid graphic hasn't been updated yet).
     - Tones grant flat momentum each round, and you can no longer change tone mid round except via an exploit.
     - Speechlessness doesn't force you to skip a turn anymore, but you're still kinda incentivized to do so, as it instead drops your Presence  to 0 until the end of the round you next take a turn on.
     - Turns taken on tied disposition now resolve simultanously.
     - You can't take the same move twice in a row (so no more double question or double dismiss)
     - Exploits have been reworded, so they're from your perspective not the target's.
     - Detract has been renamed Chide, and Dismiss has been renamed Conclude
     - Some moves now give bonus dice depending on what tone your opponent is currently in.
     - You can now conclude from any tone, just the type of conclusion changes.
-  - Similar changes for martial combat.

-#### 28 Nov 2021
+#### 28 Nov 2021 (v0.3.1)

 - Updated job descriptions and added specific factors.
 - Also included some small subsystems like alchemy, crafting, and building.
 - Magic jobs still need finishing.
 - Other tweaks and fixes.

-#### 17 Nov 2021
+#### 17 Nov 2021 (v0.3)
-- Added 'Social Discourse': A modified version of the combat rules that introduce rhetorical theory.
+- Added 'Social Discourse' -- which is a modified version of the combat rules that introduce rhetorical theory.
-- Updated martial combat (minor tweaks).
+- Updated martial combat (minor tweaks)

-#### 12 Nov 2021
+#### 12 Nov 2021 (v0.2)
 - Check difficulties changed to be graduated and failure forward (making them more variable, but also more predictable, since Tasks have ended up being more binary in their use).
 - You can now also KISS checks (instead of the weird auto-success mechanic I had before), and you can also add a single asset or piece of gear to a check.
 - A 'stressful' modifier can now be applied to rolls, which means you take stress damage if you fail (upping the stakes, but not the difficulty).